Repeal groups became a mighty force in the late 1920s and early 1930s. They wanted to repeal National Prohibition. Here’s the story.

 - Women’s Moderation Union

-In addition, there were many local and state repeal groups.
-As in nation-wide organizations, local and state repeal organizations often drew their membership from specific affinity groups.
-They included women, lawyers, Republicans, organized labor, etc.
+Also there were many local and state repeal groups.
+As in nation-wide groups, local and state repeal groups often drew their membership from specific affinity groups.
+They included women, lawyers, Republicans, labor unions, etc.

 The repeal groups and their members were successful.
 The U.S. repealed National Prohibition on December 5, 1933.

 Prohibition failed dismally.
 It caused serious problems.
 Yet nearly one in five Americans today supports making drinking illegal.
+Yet not even Prohibition didn’t prohibit drinking.
 Many millions more support neo-prohibition.
 They tend to defend the many relics of Prohibition that continue to exist.